maxobur0001/StarFallEX-GMod_Admin-Chip/README.md

     end
 end)
 ```
-### Included function
+### Enabled and disabled function
-For the code of the included function, add:
+For the code of the enabled and disabled function, add:
 ```lua
 net.receive("function name (ON)", function()
 --here write the code (instead of this inscription) (code when turned on)